OneMain Holdings Inc. (OMF) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-In conclusion, OneMain Holdings Inc. (OMF) has had a better performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of OneMain Holdings Inc. (OMF) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.